 The event was initially broadcast as a spontaneous show of Iraqi joy at the overthrow of the Saddam regime.
-It was at first reported that Iraqi civilians where trying to pull down the statue and only later were they helped by American military.
-It was later revealed that rather than an Iraqi inspired event it was stage managed American plan from a psychological operations team.
+It was at first reported that Iraqi civilians were trying to pull down the statue and only later were they helped by the American military.
+It was later revealed that rather than an Iraqi inspired event it was stage-managed American plan from a psychological operations team.
 The location of statue in Baghdad’s Firdus Square, directly in front of the Palestine Hotel where the world’s journalists had been quartered made the statue the perfect target.
-The army wouldn’t have to ship journalists anywhere as they where already on location.
-An internal military study determined that it was a fast thinking Marine colonel who planned the operation.
+The army wouldn’t have to ship journalists anywhere as they were already on location.
+An internal military study determined that it was a fast-thinking Marine colonel who planned the operation.
 The square was closed off and his team used loudspeakers to get Iraqi civilians to come out a help.

 The Main Players